-- 1. This report represents The Bahamas' sixth follow-up report and is an analysis of The Bahamas' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
-The third round Mutual Evaluation Report of The Bahamas was adopted by the CFATF Council of Ministers in November 2007 in Costa Rica.
-At the Plenary Meeting in the Virgin Islands (November 2012), The Bahamas was asked to report on its progress at the November 2013 Plenary Meeting.
-Based on the review of actions taken by The Bahamas to meet the recommendations made by the Examiners a recommendation would be made as to whether The Bahamas would remain in regular follow-up. - 2.
+- 1. This report represents The Bahamas' seventh follow-up report and is an analysis of The Bahamas' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its 3rd round Mutual Evaluation Report (MER).
+The 3rd round MER of The Bahamas was adopted by the CFATF Council of Ministers in November 2007 in Costa Rica.
+At the Plenary Meeting in The Bahamas (November 2013), The Bahamas was asked to report on its progress at the November 2014 Plenary Meeting.
+Based on the review of actions taken by The Bahamas to meet the recommendations made by the Examiners a recommendation would be made as to whether The Bahamas would remain in regular follow-up or make an application to exit the follow-up process. - 2.
 The Bahamas received ratings of PC or NC on eight (8) of the sixteen (16) Core and Key Recommendations as follows: